In 2010, Merrill Lynch catapulted into the 21st century. In that year, they launched the low cost internet brokerage, Merrill Edge.

 Merrill Edge Guided Investing competes with robo-advisors like Betterment and Wealthfront.
 Like robo-advisors, Merrill Edge relies on modern portfolio theory.
 They use asset allocation and low cost investments to produce returns.
 But, Merrill uses human forecasts to *hopefully* maximize returns.

 Merrill’s will not invest Grandma’s retirement money into the $SNAP initial public offering.
 However, they will tilt certain asset classes based on their forecasts.
-They will generally choose mutual funds instead of an index funds.
+They will generally choose ETFS as index funds.
 You can learn more about the “human component” of Merrill Guided investing here.

 It’s too early to say whether Merrill’s Guided Investment portfolios will produce “alpha.”
 Will moving in and out of specific investments actually produce outperformance?
 The jury is still out.